szaccagni/pokemon_team_builder/README.md

 # pokemon_team_builder

-This is a rough draft of a pokemon team builder which will eventually tell you your team's probibilty of beating gym leaders or trainers.

 Currently you can build a team after specifying which game you are playing.
+You can search information on pokemon and add and remove them from the game specific team.
 I am using the PokeAPI to get all the data.